eriklievaart/ant/README.txt

 sudo apt-get install ant

-Here is an example of how to run the refactor application: ant -f ~/Development/git/ant/master.xml -Dproject.name=refactor master-run
+Here is an example of how to run the refactor application: ant -f ~/Development/git/ant/master.xml -Dproject.name=refactor run

 Here is a list of the most common tasks:
-master-run: compile sources and run the application
+run: compile sources and run the application
-master-validate: compile and run all verifications (unit tests, integration tests, checkstyle)
+validate: compile and run all verifications (unit tests, integration tests, checkstyle)
-master-install: validate and install artifact in repo
+install: validate and install artifact in repo
-master-deploy-jar: validate and update installed version on linux
+deploy-jar: validate and update installed version on linux
-master-deploy-war: validate and install application on webserver (local directory)
+deploy-war: validate and install application on webserver (local directory)

 Configuration